wyldebill/fluttershops/README.md

 *There is no dev/test/prod kind of environment setup yet.
 The data you modify in Firebase Storage/Firebase database is LIVE.
 You can break the app for everyone so be careful.
 Or setup your environments.
 *If you rev the verison for ios/app store, you need to change the <CFBundleShortVersionString> in info.plist.
 Once you release a version in the ios app store,and it approved you can't change.
 This makes sense actually when you think about it.

+Most/all the cloud resources are in the Google Cloud Platform.
+Project name in GCP: BRG Map App Google Play

+CI/CD
+Well, automated builds anyway.
+There are no automated tests for the project.
+The builds are run on CodeMagic, codemagic.io.
+The name of the App/build there is fluttershops.
+The build is also point and click, there is no yaml file yet.